treeverse/lakeFS/docs/understand/enterprise/architecture.md

 [4] fluffy server - service that is responsible for the Enterprise features., it is separated by ports for security reasons.

-i.
-SSO auth (i.e Browser login via Azure AD, Okta, Auth0), default port 8000. ii.
-RBAC authorization, default port 9000.
+1. SSO auth (i.e Browser login via Azure AD, Okta, Auth0), default port 8000.
+1. RBAC authorization, default port 9000.

 [5] KV Store - Where metadata is stored used both by lakeFS and fluffy.

-[6] SSO IdP - Identity provider (i.e Azure AD, Okta, Auth0). fluffy
-implements SAML and oAuth protocols regardless of the specific provider.
+[6] SSO IdP - Identity provider (e.g. Azure AD, Okta, JumpCloud). fluffy implements SAML and Oauth2 protocols.

 For more details and pricing, please [contact sales](https://lakefs.io/contact-sales/).